bbauska/UofM-Intro-HTML5/README.md

 don&apos;t want that.
 We don&apos;t want it to be &quot;file,&quot; or &quot;C:&quot; or &quot;My
 Documents.&quot; We want it to be something that looks like www, and that&apos;s where the hosting company comes in.
-So what you need is a registered **IP address** to connect your domain name with the Internet.
-So hosting services are going to vary.
+So what you need is a registered
+<b>IP address</b> to connect your domain name with the Internet.
+So hosting
+services are going to vary.
 They go from free, to what I call mid-range, to really full-service.
 And so you need to decide what kind of hosting service best fits you.
 To be honest, I usually recommend free when